Carbonate: Chemical properties

-Thus, scale can be removed with acid.
+Thus, limescale can be removed with acid.

-In solution the equilibrium between carbonate, bicarbonate, carbon dioxide and carbonic acid is sensitive to pH, temperature, and pressure.
+In aqueous solution, the dynamic equilibrium between carbonate, bicarbonate, carbon dioxide, and carbonic acid is sensitive to pH, temperature, and pressure.
 Although di- and trivalent carbonates have low solubility, bicarbonate salts are far more soluble.
 This difference is related to the disparate lattice energies of solids composed of mono- vs dianions, as well as mono- vs dications.

-In aqueous solution, carbonate, bicarbonate, carbon dioxide, and carbonic acid participate in a dynamic equilibrium.
 In strongly basic conditions, the carbonate ion predominates, while in weakly basic conditions, the bicarbonate ion is prevalent.
 In more acid conditions, aqueous carbon dioxide, CO2(aq), is the main form, which, with water, H2O, is in equilibrium with carbonic acid – the equilibrium lies strongly towards carbon dioxide.
-Thus sodium carbonate is basic, sodium bicarbonate is weakly basic, while carbon dioxide itself is a weak acid.
+Thus sodium carbonate is basic, sodium bicarbonate is weakly basic, and carbon dioxide itself is a weak acid.

 Organic carbonates

-In organic chemistry a carbonate can also refer to a functional group within a larger molecule that contains a carbon atom bound to three oxygen atoms, one of which is double bonded.
+In organic chemistry, a carbonate can also refer to a functional group within a larger molecule that contains a carbon atom bound to three oxygen atoms, one of which is double-bonded.
 These compounds are also known as organocarbonates or carbonate esters, and have the general formula R\sO\sC(=O)\sO\sR′, or RR′CO3.
 Important organocarbonates include dimethyl carbonate, the cyclic compounds ethylene carbonate and propylene carbonate, and the phosgene replacement, triphosgene.